squidfunk/terraform-aws-github-ci/README.md

 }
 ```

-The service role and the bucket are always created and exported as
+The corresponding service role and the bucket are always created and exported
+as `codebuild_service_role_arn`, `codebuild_service_role_name` and
-`codebuild_service_role` and `codebuild_bucket`.
-You can reference them in your
+`codebuild_bucket`.
+You can reference them in your CodeBuild resource
-CodeBuild resource definition, e.g. to attach further policies, and thus avoid
+definition, e.g. to attach further policies, and thus avoid the creation of
-the creation of your own service role and bucket.
+your own service role and bucket.

 ## Limitations